ahakala/README/README.md

 # Andy Hakala - Engineering Leader

-As your manager, I look forward to getting to know more about both you and your work.
+As your leader, I look forward to getting to know more about both you and your work.
 I'd like to use this file as a jump-start for you to get to know a few things about me.

 #### Most importantly, I am here to help you contribute as many of your talents as possible.